 You may be newly single, perpetually single, dating someone new, glued to your dating apps, or just not getting anywhere with them.
 Whatever the case, this challenge isn't to prove dating apps are all bad, don't work, or that you should delete them forever.

 Like any area of our lives, it's important to take a step back and evaluate our behavior — especially when our well-being is involved — and with 125 percent of millennials being more likely to admit they're addicted to the process of dating than other generations, according to Match's 2017 Singles in America survey, there's no doubt that other areas of your life are being affected by dating apps.
 Think of App-less April as a Sober January or Whole30 for your dating life.

 What's the point of the challenge?

 Interested in taking the App-less April challenge and deleting your apps for a month?
 Here's what you can expect.
-(And, if you need a plan of action, we've got you covered with 30 things to do each day in April to help meet someone IRL).

 Your Relationship With Your Phone May Change

 I was bored with my phone when I deleted my dating apps last year.
 And Bustle and Happn's dating survey of over 1,000 dating app users in their 20s and 30s revealed that we use our dating apps all throughout the day — so don't feel weird if you experience some sort of dating app withdrawal during App-less April.